American Academy of Microbiology Fellowship Nomination

 Absolutely.
 We encourage nominees who did not get accepted into the Academy to try again.
 Due to a variety of factors, a nominee might not be accepted into the Academy in any given year.
 Nominees will be reviewed and evaluated using the same standards applied for that year for all nominees.

 I heard it has become harder to be elected to fellowship in recent years.
 Is that true?

 In a sense.
 We want to ensure that election to Academy fellowship represents a high honor to the newly elected.
 Thus, the Academy governors decided to limit the number of fellows elected each year.
 Not only must a nominee be qualified, but he/she must also be among the top of the nomination pool that year.

 I work in industry.
 Can I be considered for Academy Fellowship?

-Microbiologists in all sectors can be considered for Academy Fellowship.
+Microbiologists in all sectors can be considered for Academy fellowship.
 Diversity in expertise and background is essential for the Academy.
 Regardless of the sector one is working in, excellence is required for fellowship.
-The nomination materials need to strongly reflect contribution of the nominee to the field of microbial sciences.
+The nomination materials need to strongly reflect contributions of the nominee to the field of microbial sciences.

 What should I do to make my nomination stand out?

 Spend time preparing your CV and bibliography by following the format and guidelines.
 Make sure the information is clear to facilitate the review process.